ciro-maciel/learn_poetry/README.md

 ## License

-Learn: Poetry for Python is released under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.